Microsoft SmartScreen: Internet Explorer 9: Application Reputation

 In Internet Explorer 9, SmartScreen added protection against malware downloads by launching SmartScreen Application Reputation to identify both safe and malicious software.
 The system blocked known malware while warning the user if an executable was not yet known to be safe.
 The system took into account the download website’s reputation based on SmartScreen’s phishing filter launched in prior web browser versions Internet Explorer 7 and Internet Explorer 8.

 Internet Explorer Mobile 10

 Internet Explorer Mobile 10 was the first release of Internet Explorer Mobile to support the SmartScreen Filter.

 Microsoft Edge

-Microsoft Edge [Legacy] was Microsoft's new browser beginning in Windows 10, built on the same Windows web platform powering Internet Explorer.
-Microsoft Edge was later rebuilt on Google's Chromium browser stack to go cross-platform onto macOS and down-level into Windows 8.1 and below.
-SmartScreen shipped with each version of Microsoft Edge, mostly with Internet Explorer parity, in progressive versions adding protection improvements targeting new consumer threat classes like tech support scams or adding new enterprise configurability features.
+Chromium-based Microsoft Edge includes Microsoft Defender SmartScreen for website and download reputation checks, extending protections first introduced in Internet Explorer.
+Microsoft Edge Legacy, the original Edge browser built on Microsoft's proprietary engine and shipped with early Windows 10 releases, also included SmartScreen before it was replaced by the Chromium-based browser in 2020.

+From 2024 onward, Microsoft added Edge-specific protections that complement SmartScreen's cloud reputation service.
+At Microsoft Ignite 2024, Microsoft announced a scareware blocker that uses a local machine learning model to detect full-screen tech support scam pages before they are indexed by SmartScreen.
+The feature entered public preview in January 2025 and was enabled by default on most Windows and Mac devices by late 2025.

+Starting in Microsoft Edge version 142 (November 2025), a scareware sensor can notify SmartScreen immediately when the scareware blocker detects a suspicious full-screen page, without sending screenshots or data beyond what SmartScreen already receives, helping block newly reported scams worldwide more quickly.
+The sensor was disabled by default as of its introduction; Microsoft stated it intended to enable it for users who have SmartScreen turned on.